 Is everybody across the business aligned and on-board with the need to think and act customer-centric and aware of how this benefits the business?
-By making sure that everyone is up to speed on this and understands both the reasons and the role they can play in working customer-centric, then you’re off to a good start.
+By making sure that everyone is up to speed on this and understands both the reasons and the role they can play in working customer-centric, you’re off to a good start.

 CX tools & procedures

 Next up is all about the doing.
 Do your teams have the tools and procedures in place to practice continuous improvement of your product and services from a journey perspective?
-Things that can help get this in place are having the tools required to measure CX in a structured way and understanding what is working well and what can be improved.
+Things that can help get this in place, are to have the tools required to measure CX in a structured way and understanding what is working well and what can be improved.
 Also important are the procedures in place to prioritise and roadmap positive changes to CX.
 And finally, equally, if not most important, is the mandate and space to experiment with testing and measuring small improvements to the customer experience to see what works in a safe and low-risk way.

 how can I begin to organise a more customer-centric way of working?

 The decision to work in this way needs to be made at the highest levels, but managing, coaching, and embedding the change needs to come at all levels.
-The challenge with working customer-centric is it tends to involve structured collaboration and an optimistic mindset, something that is notoriously tricky to balance during managed change.
+The challenge with working customer-centric is it tends to involve structured collaboration and an optimistic mindset.
+Something that is notoriously tricky to balance during managed change.
 However, with a clear process, coaching, and guidance many things are possible.
 With the conscious decision to implement a customer-centric mindset and associated ways of working, you are taking steps to outpace the competition.

 what benefits will I get?